 After liberation, Shlomo spent time at a displaced persons camp in France before emigrating to Israel and serving in the Israeli Defense Force, first as a welder and then as an engineer.
 In Israel he met his future wife, a South African woman named Evelyn.
 Evelyn's family offered Shlomo a position in their engineering business in South Africa and the couple moved to Johannesburg in 1956.
-After working for the family for about 18 months, Shlomo opened his own business making wooden boxes for soap, Coca Cola and Pepsi bottles.
+After working for the family for about 18 months, Shlomo joined a business that made wooden boxes for soap, Coca Cola and Pepsi bottles.
 He became known as the 'king of the boxes'.